ducnguyen1990/pi-node-docker/README.md

 This project provides a simple way to incorporate stellar-core and horizon into your private infrastructure, provided that you use docker.

-This image provide a default, non-validating, ephemeral configuration that should work for most developers.
+This image provides a default, non-validating, ephemeral configuration that should work for most developers.
 By configuring a container using this image with a host-based volume (described below in the "Usage" section) an operator gains access to full configuration customization and persistence of data.

 The image uses the following software:

-- Postgresql 9.6 is used for storing both stellar-core and horizon data
+- Postgresql 9.5 is used for storing both stellar-core and horizon data
 - [stellar-core](https://github.com/stellar/stellar-core)
 - [horizon](https://github.com/stellar/go/tree/master/services/horizon)
 - Supervisord is used from managing the processes of the services above